powderedd/WineTadah_Mac/README.md

 These scripts are not supported in any way, shape or form by the official devs of these revivals.

 # What this does
 This script will download dependencies, register URI and install the revival of choice.
+It can also uninstall the revival of choice.

 # Dependencies
 The needed packages are: